 Jua, a Christian living in Kenya, boards a chartered bus to visit a relative and is uncomfortable being surrounded by Muslim passengers.
 The bus is stopped by the violent terrorist group Al-Shabaab, whose members demand that the Muslims identify the Christian passengers.

-Find out more about Watu Wote: All Of Us at the official Facebook page and see the moment that the film became an Academy Award nominee in the video below.
+Find out more about Watu Wote: All Of Us at the official Facebook page.